 A: First, you should always check meeting times and read course descriptions for courses you intend to register for, and do your best to avoid conflicts between any class activities.
 But sometimes it is not possible to schedule around all conflicts.
 The University has a policy on conflicts between course activities and examinations that covers courses offered by all the undergraduate colleges.
-Read the General Exam Policies on the Registrar's website.
+Read about Exam Information on the Registrar's website.
 Note: CLAS policy is that any exam given at a time other than the course's regular lecture or discussion meeting time, even when the exam time is listed on MyUI, is considered to be outside of class time.

 Q: What should I do if I need to be absent from classes?

 A: The first thing to do is to notify your instructors of your impending absence, find out what material you will be missing, and if it is possible for you to hand in assignments late or make up missed quizzes and examinations.
 Certain types of absences are excusable, such as for illness or personal or family emergencies, but you may later be required, by instructors or by the College, to provide additional documentation to validate your absence, and you may still be responsible for making up missed work, at the discretion of each individual instructor.

 Q: My family has a vacation planned that requires me to leave while classes are still in session.
 How can I arrange to make up any work I miss?